sardariuss/ordinals_canister/README.md

     Brc20Details:       record { ticker         : ticker;         };
     Brc20Holders:       record { ticker         : ticker;         };
   };
-  type query_options = record {
+  type multi_ord_result = variant {
-    limit: nat64;
-    offset: nat64;
+    Consistent: response_result;
+    Inconsistent: vec record { provider: provider; result: response_result; };
   };
 ```

-Here, args is a record with fields for the function, query options, and maximum KB per item.
+Here, args is a record with fields for the function and maximum KB per item.
 The function variant can be one of the specific functions listed above.
-The query_options record includes limits and offsets.

-This method allows querying the same data as the specific functions, offering the flexibility to choose the provider and override default parameters such as maximum KB per item, query limit, and offset.
+This method allows querying the same data as the specific functions, offering the flexibility to choose the provider and override the maximum KB per item.
 Note if the list of providers is left empty, all available providers are taken.

 The request method supports querying ordinal information through multiple ordinal APIs (if available), returning a multi_ord_result.
 This result can be either Consistent or Inconsistent depending on whether the outcomes are the same or different across different APIs.

+Currently, the only function that can be queried through more than one API (and hence potentially returning an inconsistent result) is the SatInfo function.

+### The `request_cost` method

 ```
-type multi_ord_result = variant {
-  Consistent: response_result;
-  Inconsistent: vec record { provider: provider; result: response_result; };
-};
+request_cost : (ord_args) -> (request_cost_result);
 ```

-Currently, the only function that can be queried through more than one API (and hence potentially returning an inconsistent result) is the SatInfo function.
+This function takes the same arguments as the `request` method.
+It returns how many cycles you need to send with the request for the given `ord_args`.
+Providing more cycles will succeed.
+Providing less cycles will return an error.

 ## 🔧 Deploy the smart contract locally